 Health Outcomes represent how healthy a county is right now.
 They reflect the physical and mental well-being of residents within a community through measures representing both length of life and the quality of life.
-Length of life measures how long people within a community live and whether the people are considered to be dying too early.
-Quality of life refers to how healthy people feel while alive.
-It represents the well-being of a community and the importance of physical, mental, social and emotional health from birth to adulthood.
+Length of Life measures how long people within a community live and whether the people are considered to be dying too early.
+Quality of Life refers how healthy people feel while alive.
+It represents the well-being of a community, and represents the importance of physical, mental, social, and emotional health from birth to adulthood.

-- Mental health days (physically unhealthy days) were reported higher than the state average (4.2) for Page, Shenandoah, and Warren counties in Virginia counties (Exhibit 23A). - Poor health days (percent fair/poor) were reported higher for Page, Shenandoah, and Warren counties than the state average of 3.7 percent (Exhibits 23A). - All counties reported adult smoking percentages higher than the state average of 14 percent.
-Shenandoah and Warren counties reported 19 percent of population was smokers, while Page County showed 23 percent (Exhibit 23B). - Mortality due to malignant neoplasms (cancer), chronic lower respiratory disease, nephritis, influenza/pneumonia, and suicide rates were greater than the state average for three of the four counties.
+- Mental health days (physically unhealthy days) were reported higher than the state average (4.2) for Page, Rappahannock, Shenandoah, and Warren counties in Virginia counties (Exhibit 23A). - Exhibits 23A from the County Health Rankings reported poor physical health days were reported higher for Page, Shenandoah, and Warren counties than the state average of 3.7 in Virginia. - Poor health days (percent fair/poor) were reported higher for Page, Shenandoah, Warren counties than the state average of 3.7 percent (Exhibits 23A). - All counties reported adult smoking percentages higher than the state average of 14 %.
+Rappahannock 17%, Shenandoah and Warren counties reported 19 % of population were smokers, Page County showed 23% (Exhibit 23B). - Mortality due to malignant neoplasms (cancer), chronic lower respiratory disease, nephritis, influenza/pneumonia, and suicide rates were greater than the state average for three of the four counties.
 (Exhibit 24).